Skip to main contentSkip to navigation

 2The Reality

 Nashville "location" is a Regus virtual office providing mail forwarding & meeting rooms.
 Secure Data Recovery registered a BBB profile at this address (accredited 1/1/2025).
-No lab.
-No engineers.
-No cleanroom.
-Drives collected here get shipped to Ohio.
+The address has no recovery lab, no engineers, & no clean bench.
+Drives collected here get shipped to the Ohio lab where the actual work happens.

 B&H Photo Camera Store Listed as NYC Data Recovery Lab